nionio6915/LPC1768-RepRapFirmware-Files/README.md

 I had to work through endstops- I used to use all 6, but am now limited to 3.

-My entire motion system was inverted - I could not figure out how to get them flipped in the config file so I flipped all my cables around 180 until my OCD tendencies kicked in and I figured out how to change the direction and pu them back.
+My entire motion system was inverted - I could not figure out how to get them flipped in the config file so I flipped all my cables around 180 until my OCD tendencies kicked in and I figured out how to change the direction and put them back.

 My heatbed uses an MG18 thermistor- I could not figure out how to configure it.
 Trying to use the configurator calculator would result in a negative value.
 Looking at Marlin thermistor75 tables, the beta was in there, and I used B4100 in my config, all seems to be good.